zenkavi/ADDM.jl/docs/src/tutorials/03_model_comparison.md

 #### Trialwise changes to the parameter posteriors

+Similar to trialwise changes for combinations of parameters, we can also examine trialwise changes to marginalized posteriors for each individual parameter as well.
+Here we do so by using `ADDM.marginal_posteriors` for each entry in `trial_posteriors`.

 ```@repl 3
+# Initialize empty df
 trial_param_posteriors = DataFrame();

 for i in 1:nTrials

   # Get the posterior for each model after the curent trial
   cur_trial_posteriors = Dict(zip(keys(trial_posteriors), [x[i] for x in values(trial_posteriors)]))